Chicken (Scheme implementation): Design

 Like many Scheme compilers, Chicken uses standard C as an intermediate representation.
 A Scheme program is translated into C by the Chicken compiler, and then a C compiler translates the C program into machine code for the target computer architecture, producing an executable program.
 The universal availability of C makes it useful for this purpose.

 Chicken's design was inspired by a 1994 paper by Henry Baker that outlined an innovative strategy to compile Scheme into C. A Scheme program is compiled into C functions.
 These C functions never reach the return statement; instead, they call a new continuation when complete.
 These continuations are C functions and are passed on as extra arguments to other C functions.
 They are calculated by the compiler.

 So far, this is the essence of continuation-passing style.
 Baker's novel idea is to use the C call stack for the Scheme heap.
 Hence, normal C stack operations such as automatic variable creation, variable-sized array allocation, and so on can be used.
 When the stack fills up (that is, the stack pointer reaches the top of the stack), a garbage collection can be initiated.
 The design used is a copying garbage collector originally devised by C. J. Cheney, which copies all live continuations and other live objects to the heap.
 Despite this, the C code does not copy C stack frames, only Scheme objects, so it does not require knowledge of the C implementation.

 In full, the Scheme heap consists of the C stack as the nursery together with the two heaps required by the generational garbage collector.
 This approach gives the speed of the C stack for many operations, and it allows the use of continuations as simple calls to C functions.
 Further, Baker's solution guarantees asymptotic tail recursive behavior, as required by the Scheme language standard.
 The implementation in the Chicken Scheme compiler is even asymptotically safe for space.

-Limitations and deviations from the standard

-Chicken Scheme is mostly R5RS-compliant, with a few notable limitations and deviations.
-R7RS compatibility is supplied as an extension library.

-The core system has basic support for UTF-8 characters, however the string indexing and manipulation procedures are not UTF-8 aware.
-An extension library exists which adds support for full UTF-8 awareness.